Drake (musician): Public image

 In 2016, Drake discussed the shooting of Alton Sterling, publishing an open letter expressing his concern for the safety of ethnic minorities against police brutality in the United States.
 In 2021, he joined a group of Canadian musicians to work with the Songwriters Association of Canada (SAC) to lobby Prime Minister Justin Trudeau to restructure the country's copyright law to allow artists and their families to regain ownership of copyrights during their lifetime.
 He also campaigned for the expansion of a Women's National Basketball Association (WNBA) franchise in Toronto, and headlined a benefit concert at the Los Angeles Memorial Coliseum with Kanye West on December 9, 2021, to raise clemency for Larry Hoover, although his solo performance was later removed from the Prime Video replay.
 On October 20, 2023, Drake expressed solidarity with the people of Palestine amid the Gaza War.
 He joined a coalition of actors, filmmakers, and artists in signing the Artists4Ceasefire open letter, which called for an immediate and permanent ceasefire.
 The letter stated: "We believe all life is sacred, no matter faith or ethnicity, and we condemn the killing of Palestinian and Israeli civilians."

+Drake's 2024 feud with Kendrick Lamar has been reported to have damaged his public image, with The New Yorker writing that audiences "delighted in abandoning Drake to side with Lamar" to the point that opposition to Drake "felt like a righteous political movement".
+Lamar—who accused Drake of pedophilia in his number-one single "Not Like Us"—was widely considered to have won the feud, and Drake was seen as a sore loser following his legal actions against Universal Music Group.
+Justin Sayles of The Ringer wrote the feud "[saw] Drake sink to the lowest levels of his career", and Gene Park of The Washington Post and the music journalist Peter A. Berry described his loss as an unparalleled humiliation.
+Sowmya Krishnamurthy said the feud ended the popular perception of Drake as the leading hip-hop figure.

+In September 2026, following the Fear of Missing Out premiere, listeners noted that a song snippet appearing roughly 17 minutes into the film, Drake said "pray for Gaza."
+Complex's Shawn Setaro wrote that the line's meaning was ambiguous, noting it could reference the Gaza Strip or, given the song's dancehall influence, serve as a reference to Jamaican dancehall artist Vybz Kartel, who refers to his home region of Portmore as "Gaza City" and to his fanbase as "Gaza nation," or potentially both.